-Cash at the end of the year was \$14,628,351, reflecting the net proceeds of the AIM admission of \$21,342,405, payment of \$1,800,000 to the Icahn School of Medicine of Mount Sinai ("Mount Sinai") under the terms of the License Agreement with Mount Sinai, and working capital for the year.
-The payment of \$1,800,000 together with the 1,656,888 consideration shares issued to Mount Sinai at issue price of 176p constitutes the intangible asset of \$5,818,359.
+Cash and cash equivalents at the end of the year was US\$3,088,000 (2021 - US\$9,217,000).
+In addition, the Company holds money on short term deposit, on which notice is 95 days with the balance at year end US\$4,922,000 (2021 - US\$5,411,000).
+We continue to hold the cost of acquiring the option under the License Agreement with the Icahn School of Medicine of Mount Sinai ("Mount Sinai") at its original purchase cost, without amortisation.
 The option fee gives the Company access in the future to the de-identified participant records held by Mount Sinai to assist in the development of future products.
 As this asset is therefore not currently being utilised no amortisation has been charged to date.